 As incident numbers have reduced so has experiential learning.
 The training priority continues to be to ensure that realistic training and shared learning continues to be developed to bridge this gap.
 The fire behaviour and breathing apparatus facilities at the Training Centre have been significantly improved, which has and will continue to provide excellent realistic breathing apparatus training for existing firefighters and trainees.
+In May 2017 the Fire-Fighter safety team was formed and is believed to be the only dedicated Fire-fighter Safety Team in the UK.
+The team work to reduce the risk to firefighters and improve knowledge and understanding of tactical options and operational procedures.
 New developments in equipment and procedures present opportunities to work more effectively but they place ever more technical demands on personnel and training must keep pace with these changes to the ways of working.
+The new passport development system introduced in 2018 for firefighters wishing to be considered for promotion will be rolled out up to Area Manager level.
+The service has introduced an Organisational Development Manager role to ensure the workforce has the skills and capabilities to meet the future demands of the service.